Playa Grande, Costa Rica

 We asked expats in Playa Grande what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Playa Grande should be aware that the cost of living can be higher than in other parts of Costa Rica due to its popularity as a tourist destination.
 They should also know that while Spanish is the official language, English is widely spoken due to the large expat community.
 Healthcare in Costa Rica is of a high standard, with both public and private healthcare systems available.
 However, it's important to note that while the public healthcare system is free, it can be slow, and many expats choose to use the private system or take out health insurance.
 Playa Grande is known for its beautiful beaches and wildlife, particularly the Leatherback turtles that nest there, but it's also important to be aware of the potential for natural disasters such as earthquakes and volcanic eruptions.
 The climate in Playa Grande is tropical, with a dry season from December to April and a rainy season from May to November.
 This can take some getting used to, particularly the high humidity.
 Expats should also be aware that while Costa Rica is generally safe, petty crime such as pickpocketing can be an issue, particularly in tourist areas.
 It's advisable to take precautions such as not displaying wealth and keeping valuables secure.
 Finally, it's important to understand the visa and residency requirements for retiring in Costa Rica.
-While it's relatively easy to obtain a pensionado (retiree) visa, this requires proof of a minimum monthly income from a pension or similar source," wrote a member in Playa Grande.
+While it's relatively easy to obtain a pensionado (retiree) visa, this requires proof of a minimum monthly income from a pension or similar source," said one expat who made the move to Playa Grande.

 Will I be able to find a job in Playa Grande?